 - 2 large eggs, at room temperature

 - Preheat oven to 350˚F. Line two baking sheets with parchment paper and set aside.

 - In a large bowl, mix together flour, cream of tartar, baking soda, and salt.
 Set aside.

 - In a stand mixer, beat butter and sugar together until light and fluffy.
 Add eggs one at a time and beat until well incorporated.
 Add vanilla extract.

 - On low speed, slowly add your flour mixture and beat until dough comes together.

 - In a small bowl mix together sugar and cinnamon.

 - Using a small cookie scoop or a tablespoon, scoop dough and roll into balls.
 Roll the balls in the cinnamon and sugar to coat the entire ball then place on your prepared cookie sheets approx. 1 1/2 inches apart.
 Repeat until all the dough is gone.

 - Bake cookies for 10-15 minutes until puffed, cracked and lightly browned on the bottom.

-I had a hard time getting really nice cracking so I took the cookies out halfway through baking and banged the sheet on top of the oven then placed them back in the oven and continued to bake.
+If you have a hard time getting really nice cracking on the cookies, take the cookies out halfway through baking and bang the cookie sheet on top of the counter, then place them back in the oven and continue to bake.